Pathfinder - The Monk Handbook

 but this contributes to the Monk's flat-footed AC, which is generally terrible.

-- Snapping Turtle Clutch: +1 to your touch AC
+- Snapping Turtle Clutch: Literally the only

-- Tiger Style: Slashing damage is occasionally
+- Tiger Style: Slashing damage is only occasionally

 - Tiger Claws: Your Base Attack Bonus will be